They’re gorgeous. Where can I get one?

 Because there are not enough amber glows.

-Because screens punish a long look, and a some maps deserve a long look.
+Because screens punish a long look, and some maps deserve a long look.

 Because I want someone to put their nose against the most beautiful map and think “I can do better.”

-Because even the apex map can’t be as rich as the bit of Territory under your soles, candles to the lighthouse, but that shouldn’t stop us from trying.
+Because even the apex map can’t be as rich as the bit of Territory under your soles, candles to the sun, but that shouldn’t stop us from trying.

 © 2021 Radiant Maps ◆ firstname.lastname@example.org